JuliaData/DataFrames.jl/docs/src/man/basics.md

 retain their original source names instead of using automatically generated names.

+This transformation pair syntax is sometimes referred to as a mini-language.
+More details and examples of the transformation mini-language can be found in [this blog post](https://bkamins.github.io/julialang/2020/12/24/minilanguage.html).

 !!!
 Note
-    Any of the transformation syntaxes shown above can also use broadcasting with `.=>` to transform multiple columns at once in a similar manner.
+    Any of the `transformation` pair syntax forms shown above can also use broadcasting with `.=>` to transform multiple columns at once in a similar manner.
 See the next section for examples.

-This transformation pair syntax is sometimes referred to as a mini-language.
-More details and examples of the transformation mini-language can be found in [this blog post](https://bkamins.github.io/julialang/2020/12/24/minilanguage.html).
+!!!
+Note
+    Multiple transformations may be applied at once using the syntax `transformation_function(source_dataframe, transformation1, transformation2, transformation3)`.

+!!!
+Note
+    More complex transformations are available through the syntax `transformation_function(function, source_dataframe)`.
+This usage is more advanced, so it is discussed in a separate section [here](need link).

 Let us move to the examples of application of these rules